jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 By introducing this barrier, Google is having a very real impact on innovation and accessibility; the "guilty until proven innocent" approach blocking unverified DPCs by default during provisioning shows Google is treating any independent developer as a potential threat.
 This doesn't just stop "rogue" apps; it stops legitimate, innovative solutions that haven't been given Google's approval.

 Again, I'm not against protection for users in the ecosystem.
-I find it however baffling with all the signals Play Protect gets from a device, with all of the ecosystem data Google consumes across billions of Android devices, all of the pattern recognition, user feedback, _all of this noise_ Google has chosen to forego every ounce of technology they use powering Android's industry-leading security.. for a list.
+I find it, however, baffling with all the signals Play Protect gets from a device, with all of the ecosystem data Google consumes across billions of Android devices, all of the pattern recognition, user feedback, _all of this noise_ Google has chosen to forego every ounce of technology they use powering Android's industry-leading security.. for a list.
 Implemented with little to no consideration for the ramifications to businesses and communities.

 ## What you can do if you're affected